Peter Popoff: Resurgence

 In the mid-2000s, Popoff began to offer "Miracle Spring Water" on late-night infomercials in the US, Canada, the UK, Australia, and New Zealand.
 Respondents were promised miraculous protection from disease and disability, along with financial prosperity (which might include "divine money transfers directly into your account"), if they slept with the water for one night before drinking it, then prayed over the empty bottle and sent it back to Popoff—with a donation.
 A deluge of solicitation letters and token enclosures would follow, requesting more donations in exchange for miracles.
 Popoff also started referring to himself as a prophet.

-Popoff's operation had functioned as a for-profit company until 2006, when it merged with a small church in Farmers Branch, Texas called Word for the World, which operated out of a storefront.
-Now classified as a church, Popoff's corporation no longer had to report annual income or salary to the IRS.
+Popoff's operation had functioned as a for-profit company until 2006, when it merged with a small church in Farmers Branch, Texas, called Word for the World, which operated out of a storefront.
+Now classified as a church, Popoff's corporation no longer had to report its annual income or his salary to the IRS.
 When a reporter from GQ attempted to visit this church on a Sunday morning in late 2016, he found a deserted parking lot in an industrial park with no church sign visible on the outside.

-Because of Popoff's history of fraud and financial irregularities, his "People United For Christ" organization earned a "Did Not Disclose" rating with the Better Business Bureau, indicating its refusal to provide information that would enable BBB to determine whether the group adheres to its Standards for Charity Accountability.
+Because of Popoff's history of fraud and financial irregularities, his "People United For Christ" organization earned a "Did Not Disclose" rating with the Better Business Bureau (BBB), indicating its refusal to provide information that would enable BBB to determine whether the group adheres to its "Standards for Charity Accountability".

-Popoff's longtime assistants Reeford and Pamela Sherrell also began a televised Texas-based ministry, with Reeford using the name Pastor Lee Sherrell.
+Popoff's longtime assistants, Reeford and Pamela Sherrell, also began a televised Texas-based ministry, with Reeford using the name Pastor Lee Sherrell.
 Like Popoff, they used the offer of a religious trinket (a free prayer cloth) to compile an address list.
-Once a follower requested the prayer cloth and input his or her address, letters asking for money were dispatched.
+Once a follower requested the prayer cloth and provided their address, letters requesting money were dispatched.

 Researcher and bioethics expert Fred M. Frohock cited Popoff as "one of many egregious instances of fake healing."
 Ole Anthony of the Trinity Foundation, founded in 1987 to research the claims of televangelists, said, "Most of these guys are fooled by their own theology"—referring to other televangelists such as Joel Osteen and T. D. Jakes—but in the case of Popoff, "he's fundamentally evil, because he knows he's a con man."

-As of 2025 Popoff was broadcasting, and advertising his miracle spring water, on The Word Network, which was fined £150,000 in the UK for broadcasting Popoff's claims.
+As of 2025, Popoff was broadcasting and advertising his miracle spring water on The Word Network, which was fined £150,000 in the UK for broadcasting Popoff's claims.
 They were considered to be a serious breach of the UK Broadcasting Code by regulator Ofcom, which "considered that these claims related to viewers' health and wealth and such claims had the potential to cause harm".